DanielcoderX/georbeh/Readme.md

 # Georbeh a UNIX shell

-Maybe droll...
+Inspired of a cat lover :)

-But this shell is inspired of a cat lover :)
+Like dash faster than bash :))
 -----
 # TODO's